You can make this classic Starbucks copycat recipe at home!

 Since this is a copycat recipe, playing with it too much will make it taste different from the real deal at Starbucks.
 But it’s your kitchen, your rules.
 So here’s what I recommend changing:

 Switch up the veggies

 Spinach and sun-dried tomatoes are a great combo here, but you can use kale or swiss chard instead.
 And if tomatoes aren’t your thing, opt for roasted red bell peppers (fresh, canned or jarred).

 You can also swap sun-dried tomatoes with regular cherry or grape tomatoes, chopped in half and cooked down.
-Keep in mind that sun-dried tomatoes are better in wraps becuase they’re not as juicy/wet, while using regular tomatoes may result in soggy wraps!
+Keep in mind that sun-dried tomatoes are better in wraps because they’re not as juicy/wet, while using regular tomatoes may result in soggy wraps!

 Not into feta?

 You can swap feta for gorgonzola, blue cheese or goat cheese!
 It just needs to be salty.
 So if you’re dairy-free, you can leave the feta out completely and make sure to add a little extra salt.
 Chopped olives also make a pretty solid feta substitute in terms of flavor!

 Some versions of this Starbucks copycat recipe that you find online call for cream cheese.
 Note that when I tried this wrap at Starbucks, I couldn’t taste a trace of cream cheese.
 But!
 If you wanted to add a dollop of your favorite cream cheese to the wraps before assembling them, go for it.

 Want to try other copycat recipes?
 We rounded up 13 of our favorites here, check them out!